High-Vacuum, Thermal PVD System

 A few important constraints guided the design of the electrode assembly:

-To achieve electrical isolation while bolting the assembly together, two different insulators were needed.
-A PTFE sheet is used to prevent the body from directly touching the electrode mounting plate.
-To prevent the bolt from shorting the two together, custom PTFE bushings are used to isolate the bolt from the mounting plate.
+To achieve electrical isolation during assembly, two different insulators were required.
+A PTFE sheet is used to prevent the body from contacting the electrode mounting plate directly.
+To prevent the bolt from shorting to the mounting plate, custom PTFE bushings are used to isolate the bolt.

 A few important constraints guided the design of the electrode assembly:

-To achieve electrical isolation while bolting the assembly together, two different insulators were needed.
-A PTFE sheet is used to prevent the body from directly touching the electrode mounting plate.
-To prevent the bolt from shorting the two together, custom PTFE bushings are used to isolate the bolt from the mounting plate.
+To achieve electrical isolation during assembly, two different insulators were required.
+A PTFE sheet is used to prevent the body from contacting the electrode mounting plate directly.
+To prevent the bolt from shorting to the mounting plate, custom PTFE bushings are used to isolate the bolt.

 A small amount of copper was added to the boat which was very quickly melted.
 Unfortunately, it wetted well enough that attempts to remove the ball broke the tungsten boat.